FarmLink-tn/website/README.md

 ## Email delivery configuration

-Both `server/contact.php` and `agrimate-website/server/contact.php` load the shared mailer so fixes automatically apply in both locations.
+`agrimate-website/server/contact.php` handles the live contact form logic.
+The root-level `server/contact.php` simply requires that file so merges no longer produce duplicate implementations; if the dynamic site is absent it falls back to a local copy bundled with the legacy structure.
 Configure delivery with optional environment variables:

 - `MAIL_TO_ADDRESS` – Destination mailbox (defaults to `contact@farmlink.tn`).
 - `MAIL_FROM_ADDRESS` / `MAIL_FROM_NAME` – Sender identity for PHPMailer and the native fallback.